jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 ## CCI - Commodity channel index
 The Commodity Channel Index (CCI) is another tool used by technical analysts.
 Its primary use is for spotting new trends.
 It measures the current price level relative to an average price level over time.
 The CCI can be used for any market and is not just for commodities.
 It can be used to help identify if a security is approaching overbought and oversold levels.
 Its primary use is for spotting new trends.
 This can help traders make decisions on trades whether to add to position, exit position or take no part.

 When CCI is positive it indicates it is above historical average and when it is negative it indicates it is below historical average.
 Moving from negative ratings to high positive ratings can be used as a signal for a possible uptrend.
 Similarly, the reverse will signal downtrends.
-CCI has no upper or lower bound so finding out what typical overbought and oversold levels should be determined on each asset individually looking at its historical CCI levels.
+CCI has no upper or lower bound so finding out what typical overbought and oversold levels should be determined on each asset individually looking at its historical CCI levels[^5].

 CCI calculation:
 $$CCI= \frac{Typical Price- Moving Average}{.015 * Mean Deviation}$$